Skip to main content

 type = "elasticsearch"

 The _index field from the bulk request is mapped to the _source tag in LynxDB.
-No other configuration is needed.
+Prefer the unprefixed ES-compatible endpoint for drop-in shippers; /api/v1/es/_bulk and /api/v1/ingest/bulk remain aliases.
 See the compatibility API reference for details.

 OpenTelemetry Collector (OTLP)